-An obvious next step in the continuation of this project would include in-depth testing to measure the shifts in players' attitudes after playing the game.
+A useful contribution to this project would include indepth testing to measure the shifts in players' attitudes after playing the game.
 Another possible next step would be the development and creation of supplementary classroom materials, a task that we initiated but did not complete.
-Such materials would facilitate the use of the game by teachers in classroom scenarios (Alklind, 2014; Foster, 2015).
-We plan to continue translating the game to additional languages, and we welcome new partners and collaborators.
-Our distribution channels are limited and we also welcome adoption and distribution partnerships to widen the reach of this app.
+Such materials would facilitate the use of the game by teachers in classroom scenarios (Alklind, 2014; Foster and Shah, 2015).
+Earth Girl Volcano was translated into Indonesian, Tamil, Spanish, French, and Italian.
+Pending new funding we are keen to continue translating the game into additional languages spoken in the Ring of Fire: Tagalog (the Philippines), Bislama (Vanuatu), Russian, and and Japanese.